Babul-Thakur-2005/MatplotLib-Pratice/README.md

-# 1. Create a libe plon.
+# 1. Create a line plon.